Undergraduate Research Opportunities

 Research-Oriented Class Opportunities

-Undergraduate Research Experience (Soci 396) is an option for students who want to work directly with a faculty member on a research project and earn credit for this work.
+Undergraduate Research Experience (SOCI 396) is an option for students who want to work directly with a faculty member on a research project and earn credit for this work.
 Students identify a faculty member to work with and discuss a project to work on during the semester.

 Bureau of Sociological Research